 With the Vivomove HR, Garmin may have raised the bar when it comes to hybrid timepieces.
 A beautiful looking device, that offers quite comprehensive fitness tracking and smartwatch features.

-As mentioned, there are two versions to choose from, the Vivomove HR Sport which retails for $199.99 and the fancier Vivomove HR Premium which will set you back $299.99.
+As mentioned, there are two versions to choose from, the Vivomove HR Sport and the fancier Vivomove HR Premium.
 Both will be available in Q4 2017.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!